-Macon-Bibb County Animal Control loading one of the pit bulls.
+Macon-Bibb County Animal Control loading a pit bull suspected of killing Tracey Payne.

-Unlike the Memphis incident (See: Pit Bulls Kill Man, Injure Four Others in Memphis) that took the life of William Parker and injured four others in July, police authorities did not know about the incident involving Whisby.
-The "badly injured" victim did not file a police report after being taken to the hospital in the predawn hours of Thursday.1 Payne was killed between 6 - 8 am Thursday morning.
-The dogs belonged to the house's previous resident who left the animals behind after moving out.
+Unlike the Memphis attack (See: Pit Bulls Kill Man, Injure Four Others in Memphis) that killed William Parker and injured four others in July, police did not know about the incident involving Whisby.
+The "badly injured" victim did not file a police report after being taken to the hospital in the predawn hours of Thursday.1 Payne was killed between 6-8 am Thursday morning.
+The attacking pit bulls belonged to the house's previous resident who left the animals behind after moving out.

 07/25/10: 2010 Fatality: Pit Bulls Kill Man, Injure Four Others in Memphis